Maintenance Schedule

 Proper care of your boat’s upholstery and flooring will keep it looking great and ensure it lasts for many seasons.
 Here are some tips to help you maintain these areas:

 To prevent mold and mildew, ensure that your upholstery is completely dry before covering or storing the boat.
 Leave storage compartments open when not in use to allow air circulation.
+DO NOT store wettowels/gear in compartments.
 If mold does appear, clean it promptly with a mild cleaner and water solution.

 For best results, use cleaners that are safe for marine environments and designed specifically for the type of flooring in your Tide Craft boat.
-Avoid cleaners with harsh chemicals, as these can damage the flooring material over time.
+Avoid cleaners with harsh chemicals, as these can damage the flooring material over time or may discolor flooring or reduce traction.

-Dekmagic is a great option or you can use a mild all-purpose cleaner, degreaser and mild soap with a gentle bristle brush to removed oily foot prints.
+Dekmagic or other EVA foam floor clearners are a great option or you can use a mild all-purpose cleaner, with a gentle bristle brush to removed oily foot prints.

 For rust stains we recommend a cap full of vinegar.
 Apply to the rust stain and allow to soak for 3-5 minutes.
 Rinse with water and repeat if necessary.